yoha006/MODULE-8/Hackerrank:Runner-Up Score Finder.md

-# 🏆 Runner-Up Score Finder in Python
+# 🏆 Hackerrank:Runner-Up Score Finder in Python

 ## 🎯 AIM:
 To write a Python program that takes a list of scores from participants and finds the **runner-up score** (i.e., the second-highest score), eliminating any duplicates.